-Findings: In the [UG] under "Top Page > Settings > Collecting Logs", there is an extensive description of how the log processing is performed.
-When the capacity of audit records becomes full, the log IDs are removed from the downloaded log and can be detected by the user.
+Findings: In the [UG] under "Top Page > Settings > Managing Devices > Collecting Logs" under the "Downloading the Logs", there is an extensive description of how the log processing is performed.
+When the capacity of audit records becomes full, the log IDs are removed from the downloaded log and the change can be detected by the user.

-200. 1.
+198. 1.
 The evaluator generates auditable events after the capacity of audit records becomes full by generating auditable events in accordance with the operational guidance.

-201. 2.
 The evaluator shall check to ensure that the processing defined in the SFR is appropriately performed to audit records.